 Welcome

 Catherine (Cathy) Johnstone is an emerging writer based in Naarm/Melbourne.
 She has had previous careers as a short film writer/director and a contemporary artist.
 Her creative non-fiction essays and poetry have appeared in literary journals such as Westerly, Meniscus and Going Down Swinging.
-She was short-listed in the Narrative Non-fiction category in the 2024 City of Melbourne writing awards for her essay, Instructions on Living.
-These creative non-fiction/personal essays appear in her work-in-progress, a hybrid memoir which explores the fragility of the mind and body, memory, mortality and the environment.
+One of her poems has recently been selected for Rabbit Annual no.1 to be released late in 2025.
+She was short-listed in the Narrative Non-fiction category in the 2024 City of Melbourne writing awards for her essay, Instructions for Living.
+Her work-in-progress, a manuscript of creative non-fiction called The Red Coat (working title) explores the body, memory, mortality and trauma.

 She received a fellowship from KSP Writer’s Centre in Perth in 2023 and was awarded an online Writer’s Space Fellowship from Varuna in 2022.